offektziperman/offektziperman.github.io/_pages/soliton.md

   <img src='/images/soliton_bunch.gif' width="600">
 </p>
 Although the solitons look as if they are overlaping, in truth this is due to the limited resolution of the oscilloscope.
 They are actually separated a distance roughly 100 times their width, we call this type of soliton bunch "loosely bound".
 The solitons are bound through a noise mediated interaction (NMI).
-The second type of interaction happens at close range, where the soliton seperation is on the same scale of the soliton width, this kind of soliton bunch is called "tightly bound" and is bound by a coherent interaction.
+The second type of interaction happens at close range, where the soliton seperation is on the same scale of the soliton width, this kind of soliton bunch is called "tightly bound", and is bound by a coherent interaction.
 The solitons in this case interfere and fringes can be seen in the spectrum.
 Down below we demonstrate the two binding mechanisms and a transition between them.
 <p align="center">
   <img src='/images/raw_data.jpg' width="600">
 </p>